 Glutamine & Vitamin B6.

 Some practitioners suggest taking L-glutamate capsules along with vitamin B6 because those two ‘ingredients’ make up the recipe for your body to make GABA.
 The glutamine and B6 slip easily into the cell, and that’s when the cooking starts.
 Both glutamine and B6 are widely available at health food stores.
 It’s always wise to ask a holistic practitioner about this, as well as what dosage is right for you.

 I agree that magnesium is powerful when it comes to mood enhancement, but I’m not convinced that it’s all you need.
 Magnesium has a role in minimizing migraine headaches too.
 Without enough magnesium to keep an eye on serotonin, serotonin starts to overact and constricts blood vessels and releases pain chemicals such as substance P and prostaglandins, contributing to migraines.
 Normal magnesium levels help to prevent the release of these pain chemicals and also blunt their effect.

 Clearly, magnesium plays an important role in the brain.
 It also helps the body manufacture brain neurotransmitters.
 The biggest issue I have with magnesium is how doctors measure it.
 They mistakenly take serum magnesium levels, but this needs to be measured intracellularly.
 You can find magnesium supplements at health food stores nationwide.
 If you want to take this orally, I prefer you get the chelated version, it will say “magnesium chelate” or “amino acid chelate” on the label.

-You might be interested in Magnesium L-threonate which is available in powder form HERE.
 You can get magnesium to go right through your skin.
-It is topically absorbed.
+It is typically absorbed.
 I just bought a spray bottle from “Ancient Minerals” and it works really good.
 You can apply it to your skin, and this is cool… it can be sprayed on you while you are getting a massage because magnesium has a muscle-relaxing effect on the body.
 So it helps your mood, and your muscles, and also blood pressure.